marcosaguileraely/marcosaguileraely/README.md

 ### Open for contribute to open source projects and willing to give a hand whoever you're!

 ## About Me
-My passion for technology and computers has led me to become a software developer!
+My joy is learn about technology and computers has led me to become a software developer!

-My experience in the restaurant industry contributed to my huge passion for helping and meeting people!
++8 years experience in education industry contributed to my huge passion for helping and meeting people!

 I love solving challenges and absolutely love the process of solving problems through code.